 2. No Online Presence

 If you’re a SaaS company, you know that one of your biggest challenges is getting found online.
 After all, millions of other companies are vying for attention online.
-So how can you make certain that your company is seen and stands out amongst others onlne?
+So how can you ensure that your company is seen and stands out amongst others online?

 The answer is SEO.
 Search Engine Optimization is critical for employing digital marketing strategies, especially for SaaS companies.
 Why?
 Because without SEO, your company will be buried on page 50 of the search results, and let’s be honest – no one will find you there.